Please click here to complete the FEDUSA / MyWage salary survey.

 What is Mywage?

-Mywage is a unique South African website offering free and up-to-date information on wages, labour law and decent work.
+Mywage is a unique South African website offering free and up-to-date information on wages, drugs labour law and decent work.
 It operates as an accessible source of knowledge for all workers, whether in fixed employment, informal employment, freelance or self-employed – and those who are about to enter the workplace.
 Its aim is to contribute to a transparent labour market.

 Mywage supplies critical content on workplace issues such as leave, dismissal, sexual harassment, discrimination and related topics, as well as providing market-related salary figures.
 In addition, there are a number of specialised sections including: